ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 **Pros:** Gives a strict data isolation across schemas.
 Since tables are separated, indexes are smaller and therefore both inserts and selects are faster compared to having all data in one table.

-**Cons:** The data isolation is not granular, not possible to isolate data based on user_id.
+**Cons:** The data isolation is not granular, not possible to isolate data based on `user_id`.
 Larger operational overhead than the previous approaches.
-Keeping tables in sync across schemas requires explicit management (eg. when running migrations).
+Keeping table definitions in sync across schemas requires explicit management.
+Eg. when running migrations, the `items` table needs to be migrated separately for each schema.

 ### 6. Separate logical databases

 This approach involves creating separate logical databases for each tenant.
-There is no need for the `tenant_id` column.

 ```sql
 CREATE DATABASE tenant_123;